StackVista/stackstate-docs/use/stackstate-ui/k8sTs-timeline-time-travel.md

 ### Topology time

-The topology in StackState is based on a snapshot of your environements as observed at that moment.
+The topology in StackState is based on a snapshot of your environments as observed at that moment.
 The moment from which this snapshot is taken is specified by the topology time.
 By default, StackState is in live mode with the topology time set to the current time.
 You can [time travel](timeline-time-travel.md#time-travel) to a previous state of the topology by selecting a custom topology time.
 This helps you to investigate an issue at a certain moment in time.
-Even if a pod is long gone you can still see how it was connected, it's logs, events, related resources, events and more.
+Even if a pod is long gone you can still see how it was connected, its logs, events, related resources, events and more.

 ![Topology time](../../.gitbook/assets/v51_topology_time.png)

-On the timeline, the selected topology time is indicated by the playhead - a black line with the current topology time at the top.
+On the timeline, the selected topology time is indicated by the play head - a black line with the current topology time at the top.
 It's also specified in the **Topology time** box at the top of the timeline.

 #### Set the topology time